sravi999/mlOps-challanges/3 Terraform/Readme.md

 # Terraform workflow

-- Execute the following command to initializing a terraform configuration directory downloads and installs the providers defined in the configuration.
+- Execute the following command to initialize a Terraform configuration directory.
+This command downloads and installs the providers defined in the configuration.

 ```bash
 terraform init
 ```

-- Execute the following command to validate the terraform configurations
+- Execute the following command to validate the Terraform configurations:

 ```bash
 terraform validate